kadamiec/vscode-salesforce-query-editor/README.md

 - In the SOQL editor click on the button `Add to Apex`.
 The query will appear on the apex class, at the position you clicked before.

 <img src="https://drive.google.com/uc?id=1NwUzkAQ2x_LHk2ecIMlK9aNxz1bYAko-" width="1200px"></img>

+## Update Records

+ - Query an Id field and at least one editable field to show the Edit and Delete buttons.

+ - Click on the Edit button to change a particular record.

+ - And if you want to discard all your changes just click on the Cancel button.

+ - Once you are happy with your changes you can click on the Commit button to save everything on the database.

+ - If all the changes you did for that record are saved without any errors, the record changes back to read mode.
+If the changes are not accepted by Salesforce, a modal appears with detailed informatiion about what went wrong, and the record stays on edit state.
+You can choose to fix the errors or cancel the changes.

+ - System Fields that are not editable: `Id, CreatedDate, CreatedById, LastModifiedDate, LastModifiedById, LastViewedDate, LastReferencedDate`

 ## Release Notes